harmony-one/h/progress/alaina-furstenberg.md

+2025-05-26 Mon: Memorial Day

+---

+2025-05-25 Sun (1.0 hr): Following up with the team to complete progress, writing the thread.

+2025-05-24 Sat (1.0 hr): Animating a graphic for the progress thread.

 2025-05-23 Fri: Update of the community section and review of the team's progress for tomorrows thread.
 Continued writing of the May newsletter, writing Week 3.

 2025-05-22 Thu: Continued reading of the information on 5.country.
 Continued writing of the May newsletter, writing Week 2.